dsindex/etagger/README.md

   * inspect `pred.txt` whether the predictions are same.
   $ python ../token_eval.py < pred.txt
   ```
-  - optimize graph for inference, quantize graph, convert frozen graph to memory mapped format and inference by C++
+  - optimizing graph for inference, convert it to memory mapped format and inference by C++
   ```
   $ cd inference